 William (Bill) James B (1880-1957)

-Perhaps named for his grandfather and father, was born with a speech impediment.
+Perhaps named for his grandfather and father, Bill was born with a speech impediment.
 Consequently, he had no formal education although whether that was the education department's or the family’s decision is unknown.
 His speech difficulties had him mislabelled ‘simple’, which would not have helped.
 From PapersPast, in 1909 a Wm Jas Brewster was awarded £3 3s 6d plus £1 7s costs in an undefended case (grievance unspecified) against Albert Perry in the Gore Magistrate’s court.
 Bill’s name was in the Army Reserve listing in 1916 and in the ballot (Clutha Division) in 1917.
 The electoral rolls show he was a labourer (1905, Kelso), farmer (1914, Tokanui), a farm servant/labourer (1919, Tokanui/1928, Hokonui/1935-38, Awarua/1946, Waikiwi), before he retired to Colac Bay, Southland (1949-57).
 The family gives his occupation as railway worker.

 On 8 May 1929, Bill married Marjory Jessie Mary Ellen George (1890-1965).
 Marjory brought several children to the marriage, the youngest five